caiannello/PugVDP/README.md

 648x480 display via DVI/HDMI
 Text display mode:
 	Each character cell has configurable background/foreground color (64 colors - RGB222).
 IBM-style cursor with adjustable height, visibility, and blink rate.
+Font is reprogrammable by the host CPU at runtime.
 	**there are six built-in fonts:**

 	-	8x16 IBM VGA (80 cols x 30 rows)